Can You Take Tums Before Bed? | Essential Nighttime Facts

 The Interaction Between Calcium Carbonate and Sleep Patterns

-On the flip side, excessive calcium intake close to bedtime could cause discomfort such as bloating or gas due to carbon dioxide release during acid neutralization reactions.
+On the flip side, taking too much calcium carbonate close to bedtime could cause discomfort such as bloating, belching, constipation, or gas due to carbon dioxide release during acid neutralization reactions.
 This might disrupt sleep rather than enhance it.

 Avoiding Potential Side Effects at Night